jeronimoGD/RecruitmentManagementAPI/README.md

 # RecruitmentManagementAPI

 # Requirements:
-As developer you need to develop an API using .NET 7 to cover the following features.
+As developer you need to develop an API using .NET 7 to cover the following features.\
-Features to implement:
+Features to implement:\
   1. Recruiter CRUD
   2. Candidate CRUD
-  • Document CRUD
+  3. Document CRUD
-  • As recruiter you can log-in
+  4. As recruiter you can log-in
-  • As recruiter you can create/edit/delete a candidate
+  5. As recruiter you can create/edit/delete a candidate
-  • As recruiter you can create/edit/delete a document (CSV)
+  6. As recruiter you can create/edit/delete a document (CSV)
-  • As candidate you can log-in
+  7. As candidate you can log-in
-  • As candidate you can upload/re-upload document (CSV) Recommended tools:
+  8. As candidate you can upload/re-upload document (CSV) Recommended tools:\
-  • Visual Studio
+  1. Visual Studio
-  • Postman
+  2. Postman
-  • Git
+  3. Git
-Guidelines:
+Guidelines:\
-  • Use a public GitHub repository so we can review your code
+  1. Use a public GitHub repository so we can review your code
-  • Use best practices
+  2. Use best practices
-  • Comment your decisions
+  3. Comment your decisions
-  • Clean code
+  4. Clean code

 # Initial Task breakdown
 1. Create API .NET7 template project.